Barbog/deja-website/pages/en/what-is-dej%C4%81.dej%C4%81-is.md

 **<span style="color:#77011e;"><u>When is it?**</u></span>

-DeJā begins Wednesday the 21st of June, and lasts until the eve of the 25th.
+In 2018 DeJā begins Thrusday the 21st of June, and lasts until the eve of the 25th.

 **<span style="color:#77011e;"><u>Where is it?**</u></span>